Skip to main content

 Average Canadian retirement income

 If you are a Canadian citizen who is retired or planning to retire soon, you probably have some questions when it comes to your income prospects.
-Knowing more about your income potential in retirement could help you plan out your latter years with assurance and security.
+And while there isn’t a one-size-fits-all number to save towards when it comes to income in retirement, knowing more about your potential sources of income during this phase of life could help you plan out your later years with assurance and security.
 Of course, there will be scenarios or eventualities you may not be able to foresee, but having even a modest amount of control and planning can set you up for success as a retiree.
 Whether you’re planning to retire soon or are currently retired, learning about the average Canadian income and related expenses can help you create a better, more comprehensive plan for your golden years.

 For starters, it’s helpful to know the main sources of Canadian retirees’ incomes.
-According to the Government of Canada’s website, there are three “pillars” of retiree income in the country:
+According to the Government of Canada, there are three “pillars” of retiree income in the country:

-The OAS pension benefit is for Canadians age 65 or older.
+OAS pension benefit is for Canadians aged 65 or older.
 You are eligible for these benefits if you’re still working or have never worked.
-Also, you don’t need to contribute to receive benefits from this benefit category.
-As long as you’ve lived in Canada for the last 10 years, you are eligible to receive the OAS benefit.
+Also, you don’t need to contribute to receive benefits from this category.
+As long as you’ve lived in Canada for more than 10 years (after the age of 18), you’re eligible to receive the OAS benefit.
+You’re eligible for a full OAS pension if you’ve lived in Canada for 40 years, after the age of 18.
+It’s worth keeping in mind that benefits could be reduced through a “clawback”, if your annual income exceeds a certain threshold.

-Also, there are employer-sponsored retirement and pension plans like a Group Registered Retirement Savings Plan (Group RRSP) or a Registered Pension Plan (RPP).
-Personal retirement income could come from RRSPs and Tax-Free Savings Accounts, both of which could be composed of different types of savings or investing products.
+You may also be able to benefit from employer-sponsored retirement and pension plans like a Group Registered Retirement Savings Plan (group RRSP) or a Registered Pension Plan (RPP).
+Personal retirement income could come from RRSPs and TFSAs, both of which could be composed of different types of savings or investing products.
 You could also earn income from stocks, bonds, personal savings accounts, and other non-registered sources.
+Needless to say, there are a lot of options available.

 How to figure out retirement spending